microsoft/react-native-windows/packages/README.md

 Publishing a scoped package requires that the **rnbot** NPM user is an owner of an **npm organization** with the same name as the scope.
 You can check whether an organization exists by viewing [npmjs.com/org/<scope>](https://www.npmjs.com/org/rnw-scripts).
 See acoates for granting permissions to rnbot.

-> ⚠ Caution: Failing to create and give access to an NPM organization will break CI.